Wamy-Dev/ReziWebsite/README.md

 # ReziWebsite

 Welcome to the [Rezi.one](https://www.rezi.one) github!
-This is the second iteration of the Rezi Project after the [Rezi Bot](https://github.com/Wamy-Dev/Rezi) broke.
-This project will eventually be open source, but right now, I am not comfortable releasing it in its current state.
-The [Rezi Bot](https://github.com/Wamy-Dev/Rezi) was rushed and I learned a lot through that project, and I don't want to make the same mistake twice.
-For now the source code will be kept private.
-I run this all on my own with school and work and relationsips as well.
-I still have a lot of testing to do, so thank you for your patience with the project.
+This is the second iteration of the Rezi Project after the [Rezi Bot](https://github.com/Wamy-Dev/Rezi) broke, instead of using a discord interface, it is now in a website.

-*Latest Stable= NA | Latest Dev= NA*
+*Latest Stable= v1.0.0 | Latest Dev= v1.0.0*

 # Website = www.rezi.one

 # When will the full release be available?
-No idea.
-Eta son?'
+Released 3/15/2022 for full use.
+Thank you.

 # What about the Rezi Bot?
 [Rezi Bot](https://github.com/Wamy-Dev/Rezi) is finally available, and it relies on the Rezi Website instead of using it's own search engine.